andland/logisticPCA/README.md

 To install R, visit [r-project.org/](http://www.r-project.org/).

-The package can be installed by downloading from CRAN,
+The package can be installed by downloading from CRAN.
 ```R
 install.packages("logisticPCA")
 ```